-A Batch macro runs multiple times in a workflow, creating an output after each run.
+A Batch macro runs multiple times in a workflow and creates an output after each run.
 The macro runs once for each record or selected group of records in the data.
 Inputs can be configured to be used in each run of the workflow or only in specific runs.

 Design a Batch Macro